BallAerospace/cosmos-website/_docs_v5/4_guides/scripting_best_practices.md

 Disconnect mode is a feature of Script Runner that allows testing scripts in an environment without real hardware in the loop.
 Disconnect mode is started by selecting Script -> Toggle Disconnect.
 Once selected, the user is prompted to select which targets to disconnect.
 By default, all targets are disconnected, which allows for testing scripts without any real hardware.
 Optionally, only a subset of targets can be selected which can be useful for trying out scripts in partially integrated environments.

 While in disconnect mode, commands to the disconnected targets always succeed.
-Additionally, all checks of disconnected targets’ telemetry are immediately successful.
+Additionally, all checks of disconnected targets' telemetry are immediately successful.
 This allows for a quick run-through of procedures for logic errors and other script specific errors without having to worry about the behavior and proper functioning of hardware.

 ### Auditing your Scripts